Updated: Feb 22

-On January 31, 2020, my life partner, closest confidant and the father of my 6-year old son passed away from a recurrence of liver cancer.
+On January 31, 2020, my life partner, closest confidant and the father of my 5-year old son passed away from a recurrence of liver cancer.

 At the time, we were in South America, where we had escaped after my partner received remission from a 4th stage cancer during which he valiantly endured eight rounds of chemotherapy and 48 sessions of upper head and neck radiation.
 Immediately after that, we downsized our southern California life with the intention of removing a lot of the stressors that can come with a higher cost of living.
 We then departed on an unforgettable, #worldschool experience of south of the border.
 Over the next seven months, we checked items off of our family bucket list.
-We: ~swam with whale sharks off of Isla Mujeres in Mexico; ~spent a month living in a worldschool village in the upper Yucatan peninsula located in a small Mayan village; ~swam in cenotes and visited ancient Mayan temples, like Chichen Itza, with other families and new friends; ~explored the crystalline waters of Belize; ~and we lived on the banks of Lake Atitlan, Guatemala, ~before we landed in southern Ecuador to enjoy a more organic and slower pace of life.
+We: ~swam with whale sharks off of Isla Mujeres in Mexico; ~spent a month living in a worldschool village in the upper Yucatan peninsula located in a small, Mayan village; ~swam in a dozen Cenotes (sinkholes) and visited ancient Mayan temples, like Chichen Itza and Ek Balam, with other families and new friends; ~explored the crystalline waters of Belize; ~lived on the banks of Lake Atitlan, Guatemala, ~and then landed in southern Ecuador to enjoy a more organic and slower pace of life.
 I never imagined Ecuador called us there in order for my partner to die at home, in peace and surrounded by those closest to him - myself, his 20-year old daughter and our son.

 Photos described (for the seeing impaired): Above photo gallery, left to right: 1.)
 A grown woman with her mouth spread wide in an 'O' as a boy child has his arms around her neck and hugs her from behind.
 They sit framing the Golden Gate Bridge, San Francisco, California, USA behind them.
 This is a selfie-photo.
 2.)
 A grown woman sits at an outdoor picnic table, with her hand gently holding her face.
 An outdoor kitchen stove with coffee/tea making pot and utensils sits on a green stove.
 A white van with its open side doors sits mid-ground.
 Red Rocks Campground, Las Vegas, Nevada, USA.
 This is a selfie-photo.
 3.)
 A woman with dark, shoulder length hair and wearing olive green shorts crouches mid-ground.
 She appears to be chopping kindling with an axe from a larger piece of wood.
 A blue camp chair and fire pit loom in the foreground as the back of the white van and a forested hillside are seen in the background.
 Outside Missoula, Montana, USA.
 Below photo gallery, left to right: 1.)
 A grown man sits on a beach, gazing directly into the camera.
 He wears a straw hat, gray shirt and a large smile on his face that can also be seen in his eyes.
 Near Tulum, Quintana Roo, Mexico.